Dossiers on over two dozen countries – governance of religious diversity; state-religion relations; religiously inspired violent radicalisation.

 - Our Reports elaborate on the above, offering much more detail and analysis.

-Eight macro-regions are considered, four within Europe and four outside of Europe.
-By looking at regions beyond Europe, we gain insights into predominantly Muslim countries (Egypt, Morocco, Tunisia, Turkey, Indonesia, Malaysia); countries with pronounced historical religious diversity (India and Lebanon); and one predominantly Christian country with a migrant pluralist profile (Australia).
+Nine macro-regions are considered, four within Europe and five outside of Europe.
+By looking at regions beyond Europe, we gain insights into predominantly Muslim countries (Pakistan, Bangladesh, Egypt, Morocco, Tunisia, Turkey, Indonesia, Malaysia); countries with pronounced historical religious diversity (India and Lebanon); and one predominantly Christian country with a migrant pluralist profile (Australia, Canada).
 The insights gained through this exercise can provide a basis for re-thinking models of governing religious diversity in various socio-economic and geopolitical contexts.

 These assessments utilize the conceptual framework articulated in the GREASE project Concept Papers.
 Regarding radicalisation, we consider two levels of religiously inspired radicalism: the state level, whereby the state controls/instrumentalises religion and vice versa; and the individual or community level, expressed in the willingness to use (or supporting the use of) violence in the name of a religion or against a religion.